 • a 401K plan with a 3% match after just one year of employment, and

-• In addition, the ED closes the office between Christmas Day and New Years Day each year as a thank you to the staff!
+• In addition, the Executive Director closes the office between Christmas Day and New Year’s Day each year as a thank you to the staff!

 Our city is famous for its rainy and sometimes gray coastal climate, and is only accessible by air travel or the state ferry system, which are considerations for those contemplating a relocation from the Lower 48.

-Application Process: Applications are due November 10; first round interviews will be scheduled for the week of November 16 and second round interviews will be week of November 23.
-Second round interview candidates will be required to supply three professional references.
+Application Process: Applications are due March 16 for first round review, and will be reviewed on a rolling basis thereafter; first round interviews will be scheduled for the week of March 22 and second round interviews will be week of April 5.
 If this position is still posted on our website it hasn’t been filled - we will continue to accept and review applications until it is.